Can Decentralized Control Outperform Centralized? The Role of Communication Latency: Introduction

-\myParagraph{\titlecap{Paper outline}} In~\autoref{sec:setup} we provide models for communication latency and control architecture, and state the minimum-variance control design.
-In~\autoref{sec:cont-time} we solve the problem for continuous-time agent dynamics, leveraging the theory of Stochastic Delay Differential Equations (SDDEs).
-While analytical results can be obtained for single-integrator dynamics (\autoref{sec:cont-time-single-int-model}), we also deal with more realistic models such as double integrators in~\autoref{sec:cont-time-double-int-model}.
-We prove in~\autoref{sec:cont-time-single-int-control-design} that the proposed design is a convex problem and evaluate it numerically in~\autoref{sec:numerical-results}, showing that the performance is optimized by decentralized architectures.
-In order to address realistic models for communication, we also study discrete-time systems in~\autoref{sec:disc-time} and show that the fundamental behavior of the system does not change. \autoref{tab:results} summarizes the technical results and the theoretical tools exploited thereto.
-Final remarks are drawn in~\autoref{sec:conclusion}.
+\myParagraph{\titlecap{Paper outline}} In~\autoref{sec:setup} we describe models for communication and controller architecture and formulate the minimum-variance control design problem.
+While we first utilize ring topology to provide analytical insight we also demonstrate that our framework can be extended to general undirected topologies; see~\autoref{sec:generic-topology}.
+In Sections~\ref{sec:cont-time}--\ref{sec:cont-time-single-int-control-design}, we lay the ground for our main result.
+In~\autoref{sec:cont-time}, we derive conditions for mean-square stability and compute the steady-state variance of continuous-time stochastically forced systems using Stochastic Delay Differential Equations (SDDEs).
+In~\autoref{sec:cont-time-single-int-control-design}, we prove that the control design problem is convex \review{and in \autoref{sec:numerical-results} we present our main results: by numerically computing the optimal controller gains, we show that the closed-loop performance is optimized by sparse architectures.
+Furthermore, we derive analytical expression~\eqref{eq:trade-off} for continuous-time single-integrator dynamics which demonstrates that the minimizer is in general nontrivial.} To address wireless communication, we study discrete-time systems in~\autoref{sec:disc-time} and show that the fundamental behavior of the system does not change. \autoref{tab:results} summarizes our technical results and the theoretical tools used throughout the paper.
+Apart from classical control techniques such as the Jury stability criterion, we also leverage more unconventional tools from mathematical literature, such as exponential polynomials~\cite{BAPTISTINI1997259}.
+Concluding remarks are given in~\autoref{sec:conclusion}.